Change-Maker/personalization/neovim/README.md

   ![cursorline highlight issuse](https://user-images.githubusercontent.com/18575008/253169995-1077a174-0e89-4494-8a1b-6941d6f1d0ee.png)

-- It raise an error if you quit editor without saving when NvimTree is opening.
+- It raises an error if quits editor without saving when NvimTree is opening.

   - Steps to reproduce: